BIM Smart City, the role of BIM in the cities of the future!

 If you are part of a team that deals with the design, construction or management of smart cities, consider adopting:

-- a BIM Collaboration Platform, which will greatly help you to improve communication with other project team members to manage and share real time data related to your project, fully supported by data security protocols;
+- a municipal asset management software, which will greatly help you to improve communication with other project team members to manage and share real time data related to your project, fully supported by data security protocols;

 - a BIM design software, to create information models of buildings and infrastructures to be integrated with the other systems present within your Smart City.